 With great excitement, I picked up 20 copies of my new “CV” on beautiful ivory paper.
 The next day, I marched into the regional office of Telebec, the Quebec City subsidiary of Bell Canada.

 I entered the office of my boss, the Regional Director, armed with what I thought was ammunition for a promotion.
-Surely this very professional CV would make a difference and demonstrate once and for all that I was worthy of a more responsible position than Receptionist/Mail Room Clerk.
+Surely this very professional CV would make a difference.
+It would demonstrate once and for all that I was worthy of a more responsible position than Receptionist/Mail Room Clerk.
 After all, I had a university degree, something very few if any of my workmates could claim.

 She smiled – no doubt at my naivety that I might move up the ladder of success after only a couple weeks on the job.